-In support of Jacob’s tireless efforts to combat the stigma surrounding HIV, his family have set up this JustGiving page and encourage people to donate and help further research into HIV via the St Stephen’s Centre.
+In support of Jacob’s tireless efforts to combat the stigma surrounding HIV, his family set up this JustGiving page and it is still possible to donate and help further research into HIV via the St Stephen’s Centre.

 Here, we share tributes to Jacob from some of those who knew him.